nawka12/CogNotez/bugs.md

 - Status: [Fixed]
 - Fix: Created NetworkUtils module with fast connectivity checks, real-time online/offline event listeners, and caching to avoid redundant checks.
 App now shows immediate visual feedback when going online/offline.

+## Template Management Bugs

+**[Fixed] Create custom template button doesn't work due to Electron prompt() restriction**
+- Location: `src/js/templates.js` lines 424-439 (old code)
+- Description: The "Create Custom Template" button failed with error "prompt() is and will not be supported" because Electron's renderer process doesn't support browser's prompt(), confirm(), and alert() functions for security reasons.
+- Impact: Users couldn't create custom templates at all - button appeared to do nothing or threw errors in console.
+- Status: [Fixed]
+- Fix: Replaced all prompt() and confirm() calls with custom modal dialogs.
+Created `showTemplateCreatorDialog()` method with proper form inputs for template name, description, and icon.
+Also created confirmation dialog for template deletion.
+Added field validation and better UX with warning when creating template from empty note.

+**[Fixed] AI template generation fails with "sendMessage is not a function" error**
+- Location: `src/js/templates.js` line 580
+- Description: The AI template generation feature called `this.app.aiManager.sendMessage(prompt)` but the correct method name is `processWithAI(prompt)`.
+- Impact: "Generate Template with AI" button failed with TypeError and couldn't generate templates.
+- Status: [Fixed]
+- Fix: Changed the method call from `sendMessage` to `processWithAI`.
+Also improved error handling with more specific error messages and better AI connection validation.

+**[Fixed] Poor text contrast in AI template dialog for dark mode**
+- Location: `src/js/templates.js` lines 537-564, 464-498, 692-699, 825-831
+- Description: Template suggestion buttons, modal headers, and text elements had poor contrast in dark mode, making text hard to read against dark backgrounds.
+- Impact: Users couldn't properly see template suggestion buttons and dialog text in dark mode.
+- Status: [Fixed]
+- Fix: Added explicit `color: var(--text-primary)` and `color: var(--text-secondary)` styling to all text elements, buttons, and modal headers.
+Improved modal backgrounds using theme variables.
+Enhanced hover states for better visual feedback.